rosscournoyer602/therock/README.md

 Next Steps:

 1. Write saga to post new entry
-2. Display a message when no search results are found
+2. Display a message when no search results are not found
 3. Clear searchbar on enter